 Fig. 2.4.
 Facts & figures on Bitcoin

 Customers can trade cryptocurrencies in exchange for assets like traditional money through exchanges spread across the globe.
-Over half (52%) of small exchanges and 35% of large exchanges have a formal government license for operation (Fig. 2.5).
+Over half (52%) of small exchanges WHAT EXCHANGES?
+WHAT IS AN EXCHANGE?
+WHAT IS IT EXCHANGING?
+SENSE YOU ARE TALKING ABOUT EXCHANGES FOR A COUPLE OF PARAGRAPHS, YOU NEED TO DEFINE THEM FIRST. and 35% of large exchanges have a formal government license for operation (Fig. 2.5).
 Exchanges in Asia-Pacific are mostly unlicensed (85%) whereas licensed exchanges (78%) are dominant in the North America region [5].